Finance for a new kitchen without any deposit

 A good credit rating (SCHUFA score) is crucial for favourable interest rates; check your data before applying.

-Realistically estimate costs: What a new kitchen really costs
+Assess costs realistically: What a new kitchen really costs

 Here is an overview of the most common options:

-• Home loan: An option for homeowners with lower interest rates, as the property serves as collateral.
-Loan amounts typically range between 5,000 and 50,000 euros.
+• Home equity loan: An option for property owners with lower interest rates, as the property serves as security.
+Loan amounts usually range between €5,000 and €50,000.

-The application process: Step by step to your kitchen loan
+The application process: step by step to your kitchen loan

-Request an individual risk analysis now: Have your insurance situation checked for free and receive specific optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific suggestions for improvement.

 FAQ